 "Encourage all attendees to contribute and lead meetings"

-PEAS Record of Meeting - for annual submission to WGPET.
+PEMS Record of Meeting - for annual submission to WGPET.

 Lunch and Learn